 Members of the public are invited to serve on the following community advisory committees.
 Each of these committees carries out important transportation-related functions, and members must be Alameda County residents.
 We welcome public participation in all committees, which meet at regular intervals throughout the year.
 See the meetings calendar for links to agendas, documents and meeting minutes or contact us at 510.208.7400 for more information.

 The Alameda CTC executive director chairs the ACTAC, the technical advisory committee to the Alameda CTC.
 Members provide technical expertise, analysis and recommendations related to transportation planning, programming and funding.
 ACTAC is comprised of:

-ACTAC generally meets on the first Tuesday of every month from 1:30 to 3:30 p.m. at the Alameda CTC offices.
+ACTAC generally meets on the Thursday prior to the second Monday of every month from 1:30 to 3:30 p.m. at the Alameda CTC offices.
 Meetings are open to the public.

 Bicycle and Pedestrian Advisory Committee (BPAC)

 Established in 2003, the BPAC makes recommendations to improve walking and biking in Alameda County.
 BPAC members advise Alameda CTC and staff on the development and implementation of bicycle and pedestrian programs, including a countywide grant program.
 All 11 members must be Alameda County residents and are appointed for a two-year term as follows: